 How do we dim the light of our gremlins and shine the light of our true selves?

-Typically, we focus on the ?not good enough.?
+Typically, we focus on the “not good enough.”
 We try to understand it.
 We search in our memory boxes for insight from our childhoods.
 Awareness is always the first step.
 When we want to get away from the victim mentality, we focus on facing, taming, and ridding ourselves of the gremlins.
-If you want help identifying your blockages, understanding where they’re coming from, and taking action to break through them, I use a tested 3-step process that can definitely help.
+I help identifying your blockages, understanding where they’re coming from, and taking action to break through them.

 Another approach to shift the feelings of not being good enough to those of living with power and strength is to do something drastic by going to the other extreme.
 Stop feeding your inner gremlin and start feeding your inner lion.